 - The grants system will record all applications, decisions and remaining balances.
-We will publish grants awarded on the council's website. - The community enablement team will monitor every grant awarded to ensure spending is appropriate. - If the awarded project has not started by the expiry date (12 months from the award date) and is unlikely to do so in the next three months, the organisation must repay the grant in full to the council.
-If the project has started but is not complete the officers, at their discretion allow a single, three-month extension to the grant, by which time work/spending must be completed. - If the project experiences delays due to COVID, organisations can request in writing a limited extension which will need to be approved by the Head of Service. - All grant repayments will return to the council's general reserves. - Any climate action fund budget not awarded by 31 March 2023 will return to the council's general reserves as carry forwards will not be allowed. - If repayments are necessary, the community enablement team will liaise with the organisation to recover the funds, keeping the relevant ward councillor informed.
+We will publish grants awarded on the council's website. - The community enablement team will monitor every grant awarded to ensure spending is appropriate. - If the awarded project has not started by the expiry date (12 months from the award date) and is unlikely to do so in the next three months, the organisation must repay the grant in full to the council. - If the project has started but experiences delays, officers at their discretion, can allow a single, three six-month extension to the grant.
+Time period extensions of over six months will need to be approved by the Head of Service Service Manager - All grant repayments will return to the council's general reserves. - Any climate action fund budget not awarded by 31 March 2025 will return to the council's general reserves as carry forwards will not be allowed. - If repayments are necessary, the community enablement team will liaise with the organisation to recover the funds, keeping the relevant member(s) informed.